Harry B. Hawes: Later life

-Harry B. Hawes resumed his private practice, specializing mostly in international law, after leaving the U.S. Senate.
+Hawes resumed his private practice, specializing mostly in international law, after leaving the U.S. Senate.
 In that capacity he served as legal counsel for the Philippine Commonwealth as they navigated a path to nationhood and the government in exile while the Philippines were occupied by the Japanese during World War II.
 Hawes was the author of two books; Philippine Uncertainty: An American Problem published in 1932, and Fish and Game: Now or Never in 1935.
 As his latter book title would suggest, Harry Hawes continued his wildlife activism after leaving Congress.
 Among his efforts was promoting the stocking of black bass in Missouri's streams and rivers.
 Harry B. Hawes died in Washington, D.C., on July 31, 1947.
 His cremated remains were returned to Missouri and the ashes scattered on the Current River near Doniphan, Missouri.

 Family

-Harry Hawes' parents and younger brother Richard Simrall Hawes moved to St. Louis not long after Harry did in 1887.
+Hawes' parents and younger brother Richard Simrall Hawes moved to St. Louis not long after Harry did in 1887.
 His father was in failing health due to lingering wounds from his Civil War service, but worked for a time as manager of a wholesale lumber business before dying in 1889.
 Like his older brother before, a position with Third National Bank of St. Louis was secured for Richard S. Hawes and he would later become a prominent Missouri financier.
-Harry B. Hawes married Elizabeth Eppes Osborne Robinson on November 13, 1899.
+Hawes married Elizabeth Eppes Osborne Robinson on November 13, 1899.
 They had two daughters, Eppes and Payton.
 Elizabeth Hawes had studied art early in life, and exhibited with the Society of Washington Artists prior to their marriage.